-Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our directors and executive officers to file reports with the SEC and The Nasdaq Stock Market on changes in their beneficial ownership of Greater Bay Bancorp Capital Stock, and to provide the Company with copies of the reports.
+Section 16(a) of the Exchange Act requires our directors and executive officers to file reports with the SEC and The Nasdaq Stock Market on changes in their beneficial ownership of Greater Bay Bancorp Capital Stock, and to provide the Company with copies of the reports.

-Based solely on our review of these reports or of certifications to us that no report was required to be filed, we believe that all of our directors and executive officers complied with all Section 16(a) filing requirements applicable to them during the 2003 fiscal year, except for one late Form 4 filing by each of Messrs.
-De Grosz, Jackson, Marcus and Shannon.
+Based solely on our review of these reports or of certifications to us that no report was required to be filed, we believe that all of our directors and executive officers complied with all Section 16(a) filing requirements applicable to them during the 2003 fiscal year, except for one late Form 4 filing by each of Messrs. de Grosz, Jackson, Marcus and Shannon.
+The late Forms 4 related to two transactions each for Messrs.
+Jackson and Marcus and one transaction each for Messrs. de Grosz and Shannon.